-Construction Jobs in Connecticut with H-1B Sponsorship
+Construction H-1B Sponsorship Jobs in Connecticut

 Connecticut's construction sector spans major infrastructure projects, commercial development, and institutional builds across Hartford, Stamford, and New Haven.
-Firms like Turner Construction, Gilbane Building Company, and AECOM have a track record of H-1B sponsorship for specialized roles.
+Firms like Turner Construction, Gilbane Building Company, and AECOM have a track record of H-1B visa sponsorship for specialized roles.
 Engineers, project managers, and technical specialists with relevant degrees are the most common candidates for H-1B sponsorship in this industry.

-See All Construction Jobs
+Find Construction Jobs

 Overview

-Open Jobs327+
+Open Jobs166+

-Work Type85% On-site
+Work Type90% On-site

-Top LocationGlastonbury, CT
+Top LocationHartford, CT

 Most JobsThe Home Depot